The Lifestyle

 Photo Credit: Cuban Cigars Online

 One of the most popular cigar brands in Cuba, Cohiba released this special and limited edition of only 100 boxes featuring 40 cigars each to commemorate their 40th anniversary in 2006.
-They are grown and blended at El Laguito Cohiba factory and are sized at 52 inches and have a length of 7.5 inches.
+They were all sold out.
+The Cohiba Behike cigars are grown and blended at El Laguito Cohiba factory and are sized at 52 inches and have a length of 7.5 inches.

-The cigar boxes include several varieties coming from the Pinar del Rio and Vuelto regions of Cuba along with a French-made humidor from Elie Blue.
+The cigar boxes included several varieties coming from the Pinar del Rio and Vuelto regions of Cuba along with a French-made humidor from Elie Blue.